lukaramishvili/decision-tree/README.md

 yarn start
 ```

-Then, POST the following JSONs to `localhost:3000`:
+Then, POST the following JSONs to `localhost:3000/execute-decision-tree`:

 #### JSON 1: Christmas Detector

+In this example, `currentDay` and `compareTo` dates are the same date, so the `true` branch actions are executed.

+`POST` `/execute-decision-tree`:

 ```
 {